department-of-veterans-affairs/ves-event-bus-developer-portal/docs/environments.md

  VA Profile has an environment called INT. int currently connects to EB dev.
 INT will connect to EB sandbox.
 -->

 Event Bus [Kafka](https://kafka.apache.org/) and applications are deployed into several environments for different purposes.
-The environments are:
+The environments are described below.

 - **`Dev`** is an environment intended for developer experiments with no expectations for stability.
 We try our best, but we might release broken code to this environment.
 - **`Sandbox`** is a stable environment that external teams can connect to.
 Applications deployed to this environment must have been approved by our cATO process.